Keyboard shortcuts

 7R ∥8R6L7L X8R6R2|22|1

 Funky bookends (77786).
-Another common, well known pattern.
+Another common, well-known pattern.

 7R ∥7R X7L ∥8L6R7R X7L ∥7L X8R6R2|22|1

-5-count popcorn with heffs (78686).
+Five-count popcorn with heffs (78686).
 While the original popcorn patterns arguably have trelfs in them, this is a common easier version.

 7R ∥8R6L8L6R7R X8L6L8R6R2|22|1

-Notice that french three count (786), 5-count popcorn (78686), and 7-count popcorn (7868686) all follow a common idea.
+Notice that French three-count (786), five-count popcorn (78686), and seven-count popcorn (7868686) all follow a common idea.

 Vitoria (7778686).
 Essentially a combination of funky bookends and popcorn, named after the city Vitoria-Gasteiz where EJC was held in 2009.